WSET Level 2 Help & Support

 You should attempt the official WSET mock exam after you have completed studying as the exam covers the entire course.
 You should be aware that the questions in the WSET mock exam paper appear harder than the sample questions in the WSET Level 2 Award in Wines Workbook, this is a common comment from students, so the more exam questions you can do the better you will be prepared.

 WSET Wine Game App

 The WSET has created an App to help students learn the key wine producing wine regions in the world.
-We have reviewd the App here.
-You can down load the App from the Apple store here.
-Sorry, no Android version yet.
+You can download the App from the Apple store here.
+No Android version as yet.

 WSET Level 2 Sample Practice Exam Questions

 The exam comprises 50 multi-choice questions with a pass mark of 55%.
 From experience, students who have adequately prepared and are used to sitting exams can finish the Level 2 exam in 40-50 minutes, so timing is not normally an issue.
 However, if it has been a while since you sat a test, English is not your first language, or you have struggled to keep up with your studies, then following some simple steps can radically improve your chances of passing.

 We think it is best to make multiple passes through the exam paper.
 Some questions you will know the answer straight away.
 Others maybe 50:50 and some will be 'I have no idea but I may be able to work it out'.
 We suggest the following exam technique:

 Go through and answer all the questions you are certain about.
 Questions you are unsure of fill in the answer sheet with your best guess (you can change it later on if needed).
 Do not get bogged down at this point, any question you are unsure of mark the exam question sheet with a ? margin.
 Also mark the question paper with basic notes on the question sheet to help you later on, such as a light line through obviously wrong answers or underline a key point.

 Every 10 questions check that the number you are filling in aligns with the question (yes I have made this mistake and this check has saved me from a disaster!).